mercere99/QBL/README.md

 ## Output formats

-When running QBL questions can be loaded, manipulated, and resaved into a format of the users choice.
+When running QBL questions can be loaded, manipulated, and re-saved into a format of the users choice.
 By default questions are saved in QBL format (described above), but alternative formats are typically more useful for providing to students.